Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Introduction

-We will use terminology based on the fragmentation interpretation of $M_t$ as the residual mass containing a particle at time $t$.
-Bertoin \cite{Ber-hom} showed that the mass containing particle 1 in an exchangeable homogeneous fragmentation process is a \msub.
+We will use terminology based on the fragmentation interpretation of $M_t$ as the residual mass of a block containing a particle at time $t$.
+Bertoin \cite{Ber-hom} showed that the mass containing particle 1 in an exchangeable homogeneous fragmentation process is a fragmenter.
 Let us recall the definition of a homogeneous fragmentation process (HFP).
-We denote by $\cP=\cP_\bN$ the set of partitions of $\bN$.
-An exchangeable HFP is a Markov process $\Pi=(\Pi(t),t\ge 0)$ in $\cP$ such that \begin{itemize}\item given $\Pi(t)=\{B_i,i\ge 1\}\in\cP$, the distribution of $\Pi(t+s)$ is as for the collection of blocks of $B_i\cap\Pi^{(i)}(s)$, $i\ge 1$, for a family $\Pi^{(i)}$, $i\ge 1$, of independent copies of $\Pi$, and \item the distribution of $\Pi$ is exchangeable, i.e. invariant under all permutations of $\bN$. \end{itemize} It is a well-known consequence of de Finetti's theorem that exchangeable partitions have asymptotic frequencies, so $|\Pi_i(t)|=\lim_{n\rightarrow\infty}n^{-1}\#(\Pi_i(t)\cap\{1,\ldots,n\})$ exists a.s., in fact jointly for all $i\ge 1$ and $t\ge 0$, see \cite{Ber-hom}.
-Referring to an asymptotic frequency as \em mass\em, $M^*_t:=|\Pi_1(t)|$ is the residual mass of the block $\Pi_1(t)$, which contains particle 1.
-Bertoin showed that for every exchangeable HFP $\Pi$, this process $M^*$ is a \msub.
-We will call $M^*:=|\Pi_1|$ the \em canonical fragmenter \em of $\Pi$.
+We denote by $\mathcal{P}=\mathcal{P}_\mathbb{N}$ the set of partitions of $\mathbb{N}$.
+An exchangeable HFP is a Markov process $\Pi=(\Pi(t),t\ge0)$ in $\mathcal{P}$ such that: \begin{itemize} \item given $\Pi(t)=\{B_i,i\ge1\}\in\mathcal{P}$, the partition $\Pi(t+s)$ is distributed as the collection of blocks of $B_i\cap\Pi ^{(i)}(s)$, $i\ge1$, for a family $\Pi^{(i)}$, $i\ge1$, of independent copies of $\Pi$, and \item the distribution of $\Pi$ is exchangeable, that is, invariant under all finite permutations of $\mathbb{N}$. \end{itemize} It is a well-known consequence of de Finetti's theorem that exchangeable partitions have asymptotic frequencies, so $|\Pi _i(t)|=\lim_{n\rightarrow\infty}n^{-1}\#(\Pi_i(t)\cap\{1,\ldots,n\})$ exists almost surely (which we abbreviate \emph{a.s.}), in fact jointly for all $i\ge1$ and~$t\ge0$; see~\cite{Ber-hom}.
+Referring to an asymptotic frequency as \emph{mass}, $M^*_t:=|\Pi_1(t)|$ is the residual mass of the block $\Pi_1(t)$, which contains particle 1.
+Bertoin showed that for every exchangeable HFP $\Pi$, this process $M^*$ is a fragmenter.
+We will call $M^*=|\Pi _1|:=(|\Pi_1(t)|,t\ge0)$ the \emph{canonical fragmenter} of $\Pi$.
 As Haas \cite{Haa-03} demonstrated, there are exchangeable HFPs with different distributions whose canonical fragmenters have the same distribution.
-On the other hand, in the subclass of binary models, where every infinitesimal split is into two parts (see Section \ref{stexhom}), we show this cannot happen.
+On the other hand, in the subclass of binary models, where every infinitesimal split is into two parts (see Section~\ref{stexhom}), we show this cannot happen.